google/live-transcribe-speech-engine/README.md

 Contact lt-speech-engine-maintainers@google.com with questions/issues.

 To try this library out using our sample Android application, follow the instructions below.
-These instructions assume that the host operating system is Linux.
+These instructions assume that the host operating system is an Ubuntu-like flavor of Linux.
+If other operating systems can be supported with reasonable, additional efforts we may do so on a case-by-case basis, however we unfortunately cannot claim that this library will be maintained across all operating systems and build environments.
+Sorry for any inconvenience.

 We have also provided APKs so that you can try out the library without building any code.